oVirt/ovirt-site/source/documentation/bootstrap/md-Administration_Guide/en-US/chap-System_Dashboard.html.md

 ## Global Inventory

-The top section of the Dashboard provides a global inventory of the Red Hat Virtualization resources and includes items for data centers, clusters, hosts, storage domains, virtual machines, and events.
+The top section of the Dashboard provides a global inventory of the oVirt resources and includes items for data centers, clusters, hosts, storage domains, virtual machines, and events.
 Icons show the status of each resource and numbers show the quantity of the each resource with that status.

 **Global Inventory**

 ![](images/Dashboard_Inventory.png)

 The title shows the number of a type of resource and their status is displayed below the title.
-Clicking on the resource title navigates to the related tab in the Red Hat Virtualization Manager.
+Clicking on the resource title navigates to the related tab in the oVirt Engine.
 The status for **Clusters** is always displayed as N/A.

 **Resource Status**